 A litter of critically endangered red wolf pups surprises scientists

-Scientists trying to save the critically endangered red wolf got a surprise this spring when a litter of pups was born in western Kentucky.
-The 12-year-old male wolf who fathered the pups was thought to be too old to do so.
-But Derek Operle with member station WKMS reports four babies were born.
+For about 30 years, officials in western Kentucky have been running a red wolf recovery program.
+Scientists there have been trying to save the critically endangered animal.
+Recently, they delivered some good news.
+This past spring, a litter of pups, nicknamed the Fantastic Four, were born, which was a surprise to the staff.
+The male wolf who fathered them was thought to be too old.
+Derek Operle with member station WKMS has more.

 DEREK OPERLE, BYLINE: With only a little more than 250 red wolves in the world, births aren't all that common and are usually planned.
 But at Land Between the Lakes National Recreation Area, 12-year-old Jasper defied expectations to become the oldest breeding red wolf on record.
 He and mate Ember are parents to four bouncing baby pups.